Popeye Fish: Causes, Symptoms & Treatment

 Test Water Quality

 Test the water in the tank before adding new fish.
 Make sure that the pH level and temperature are within the accepted range for your fish.
-Daily water changes are essential to maintain safe conditions for the other fish in the aquarium.

 Using Epsom Salts